 - Receive emails that would otherwise go to bowlers, e.g., registration confirmations and payment receipts.

 - Clear out all test data, which is what you should do just before you're ready to open registration to the public.

 - Close registration with a single button press when you're ready, or when you've reached capacity.

-- Enable or disable different registration modes as needed, e.g., limit registrations to individual bowlers, or to those wishing to join an existing, incomplete team.
+- Enable or disable different registration modes as needed, e.g., limit registrations to individual bowlers, or to new teams only.

 Interested in using the system for your tournament?
 Drop me a line!

 I began bowling in IGBO leagues and tournaments in 2004, and have been a participant on some level ever since.
 (I even threw my first—and, to date, only—perfect game at IGBO Annual in Atlanta in 2008.)
 So the IGBO community has been an important part of my life for going on two decades now!